Hell in a Cell

 Hell in a Cell is a professional wrestling steel cage-based match which originated in 1997 in the World Wrestling Federation (WWF, now WWE).
-It features a large cell structure, a five-sided cuboid made from open-weave steel mesh chain-link fencing which encloses the ring and ringside area.
+It features a large cell structure, a four-sided cuboid made from open-weave steel mesh chain-link fencing which encloses the ring and ringside area.
 Unlike the steel cage match, the only way to get out of the Hell in a Cell without damaging the Cell's structure is through its door—but this door is locked by thick chains and a padlock.
 Only an in-ring pinfall or submission will ordinarily result in a win (although Triple H pinned Chris Jericho atop the cell to win the Hell in a Cell match at Judgment Day in May 2002) and there are no disqualifications.
-The gimmick was strongly associated with the Undertaker during his career with WWF/WWE, including the inaugural match with Shawn Michaels and a brutal encounter with Mick Foley in his Mankind persona.
-Both matches featured spectacular falls from the top of the cage which became a signature of the match.
+The gimmick was strongly associated with The Undertaker during his career with WWF/WWE, including the inaugural match with Shawn Michaels and a brutal encounter with Mick Foley in his Mankind persona.
+Both matches featured spectacular falls from the top of the cage which has since become a signature of the match.
+A Hell in a Cell match is often the most prestigious type of match in the WWE, often saved for the end of a feud that is usually the most popular feud over a months-long period.

 The original Cell was 16 ft high and weighed over two tons, but has since been replaced by a more robust version of 20 ft and five tons.
-The first match took place at Badd Blood: In Your House in October 1997 and a total of 50 Hell in a Cell matches have occurred ever since.
-The match type spawned its own pay-per-view event in 2009, WWE Hell in a Cell, since which the event has been held annually in October, although once in September and twice in June.
-This event generally features one to three Hell in a Cell matches on the same card; the main event is always contested as a Hell in a Cell match.
+The first match took place at Bad Blood In Your House in October 1997 and a total of 53 Hell in a Cell matches have since occurred.
+The match type spawned its own pay-per-view event in 2009, WWE Hell in a Cell, after which the event was held annually in October, although once in September and twice in June.
+This event generally featured one to three Hell in a Cell matches on the same card, with the main event always contested as a Hell in a Cell match.
+Following Triple H's appointment as WWE Chief Content Officer in August 2022, the Hell in a Cell annual event was discontinued alongside other gimmick PPVs except for WWE Money in the Bank, Royal Rumble, Survivor Series, and WWE Elimination Chamber.